Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 I focused on using two of my favourite Google fonts: Lato and Roboto.
 They are clean, elegant, no-nonsense fonts, easy to read, without being boring.
 I think my font pairing works well for the professional-creative look I was aiming for.
 Obviously they are both sans-serif, as are their fallbacks.
 I couldn't imagine adding serifs to this website.

+#### Use of Language
+- My landing page language is bold and somewhat brazen, but the idea behind it is to grasp user attention.
+- Throughout the site I use language to reinforce my main goal of securing employment in development:
+    - On the landing page.
+    - In the personal bio.
+    - At the end of the work history timeline.
+    - At the beginning of the skills section with a call to download my CV.
+    - On the contact page I've used the more colloquial "Get in Touch" to encourage the latter.
+    - In the footer I have "Connect with me" and links to other places to see my work.
+    - Also in the footer I've engaged differently with the user by asking them a question.
+"Prefer a more traditional CV?"
+This is well-known sales technique to illicit a positive response which elicits other positive responses.
+- I've kept the language in the main body of the site professional and to the point.

 ## Features